lezzles11/Do-You-Remember-Project/README.md

 Soft To Dos:

--   Change the navbar to white on the question page and the category page
+-   [ ] Home page, change the sign up / login button to match the blue on the picture

-    -   Look at an example on mdbootstrap or getbootstrap
+-   [ ] Login button on home page - change to yellow or red outline
-    -   Implement accordingly
+-   [ ] Spotify png

--   Implement authorization
+-   [ x ] Change the navbar to white on the question page and the category page

--   Write the about description
+-   [ ] Write the about description
--   Write the add friend description
+-   [ ] Write the add friend description
--   Write the rules description
+-   [ ] Write the rules description

--   Images of each picture
+-   [ ] Images of each picture

     -   Put each picture on dropbox, giving it an id
     -   Then copy all of urls and put it in the seed data accordingly

--   Ripples when you press favorite
+-   [ ] Ripples when you press favorite

-    -   Check out the ripples example on code pen / the previous jquery example with anubhav was asking you about it
+    -   [ ] Check out the ripples example on code pen / the previous jquery example with anubhav was asking you about it
-    -   Implement the ripple
+    -   [ ] Implement the ripple

--   Ripples when you press done
+-   [ ] Ripples when you press done
--   Thickness of friend reflects the
+-   [ ] Thickness of friend reflects the

 Versioning Upgrades:

--   Be able to edit friend
+-   [ ] Be able to edit friend

     -   Create form page to edit friend - the user id and friend id should be in the params
     -   Upon submission, collect the params, and then update the friend accordingly

--   Be able to see profile page
+-   [ ] Be able to see profile page

     -   Make sure profile page can render the data well first
     -   Reroute the play button to profile/userid/friendid
     -   Be able to see picture

--   Create theme table -> can change theme
+-   [ ] Create theme table -> can change theme

     -   Create different outlines for the different themes that you have
     -   Theme would encompass: